stack-so/multisend/README.md

 The Multisend contract includes a thorough test suite developed in Solidity using the Foundry framework.
 This suite tests various scenarios to verify the contract's reliability.

 ### Running Tests

-Installation: First, install Foundry by following the Foundry Installation guide.
+- **Installation**: First, install Foundry by following the Foundry Installation guide.
-Preparation: Clone the repository and navigate to the project's directory.
+- **Preparation**: Clone the repository and navigate to the project's directory.
-Execution: Execute the tests with forge test.
+- **Execution**: Execute the tests with forge test.
 This compiles the contracts and runs the test suite, outputting results in the console.

-Contributing
+## Contributing
 Contributions to the Multisend contract are encouraged!
 For bugs or feature suggestions, please open an issue or submit a pull request on GitHub.

 ## License